Antwerp is a charming city in the north of Belgium with plenty of history and even a bit of myth as well.

 Places to Stay in Antwerp

 When I visit Antwerp I like to stay in an apartment so that I can get to know a neighborhood.
 There are many places available on sites like Airbnb.
-Use this link to register and you can save €30 off your first reservation!
+Use this link to register and you can save up to €30 off your first reservation!

 Here are some wonderful places to stay in Antwerp: